christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Ateas (c.
 429 BC – 339 BC) was described in Greek and Roman sources as the most powerful king of Scythia.
 His name decodes as Ata-as—"Father-As" or "Forefather of the Asii"—the same root as Asander, Asinder, and Attila.

 Ateas was also Artaxerxes II Mnemon of Persia, Amyntas III of Macedon, Nectanebo II of Egypt, and Evagoras I of Cyprus.
 His "death" in battle against Philip II of Macedon (339 BC) was a succession ritual—a staged combat to transfer the "Mandate of the Dragon".
 Philip II was not Ateas's enemy; he was his designated successor and son.

+**2.17 Qin Dynasty (China)**

+Yuezhi - Yazhi - Shi Huang.
+The "Golden Age" of classical Chinese culture happened under Qin Shi Huang who is later in this book revealed to be an avatar of Alexander.

+His mother is recorded to have comes from Zhao (which included the Ordos loop, home of ancient Aryans/the Yuezhi).

+The Terracotta Army is a collection of life-sized terracotta sculptures depicting the armies of Qin Shi Huang and are identical to Khalchaya, an archaeological site in southern Uzbekistan associated with the Yuezhi/Kushan peoples, and Ai Khanoum — the Greek city in Afghanistan. (“Did Greeks help sculpt China’s terracotta warriors?”
+Smithsonian Magazine (2016).
+Available at: https://www.smithsonianmag.com/smart-news/did-greeks-help-sculpt-chinas-terracotta-warriors-180960771)

 **2.17 The The Asii Satrapies: A Comprehensive Directory.**